-Nature Travels has been supporting the Marine Conservation Society for the past few years.
-In 2017 and again in 2018, this has been with a particular focus on the issue of reducing plastic waste.
+Nature Travels has been supporting the Marine Conservation Society since 2016.
+Since 2017 this has been with a particular focus on the important issue of reducing plastic waste.

 Travel is certainly one area where a lot more plastic gets used than it should, and personal hygiene is a particular culprit here as it is in everyday life.
 So with this mind, we have some suggestions to make your wash bag plastic-free on your next trip (and of course also for every other day of the year!):

 Soap and Shampoo

 Even a 40-something youngster like myself remembers a time when there was no such thing in your average person’s bathroom as “shower gel”.
 How did companies manage to convince us that we need to buy all this pointless stuff in plastic bottles?

 Why not try: